GinjaNinja32/EmptyEpsilonScripts/README.md

 This repository is intended to be cloned into a `gn32` folder inside the EmptyEpsilon scripts directory, so that this file is `scripts/gn32/README.md`.
 All modules below assume that the repository is at this path.

+Some modules additionally depend on parts of [batteries](https://github.com/1bardesign/batteries), which should also be cloned into the EmptyEpsilon scripts directory.
+In the list below, these modules will specify a dependency on e.g. `batteries/sort`.

 ## Core Modules
 Language-type features and constant data definitions.
 Few or no dependencies.